An Introduction to the Stock Market

 This allows you to make better-investing decisions by avoiding the costly mistake of purchasing a company's stock when the market has pushed its share price too high relative to its value.

-Throughout this article and others here on this site, you’ll come across financial terms with which you may not yet be familiar.
-I won’t go into great depth here, but the following terms are some of the most common.
+Throughout the following information, you’ll come across financial terms with which you may not yet be familiar.
+Without going into great depth, you'll see the following terms commonly used:

-- Going Public: Slang for when a company is planning an IPO.
+- Going Public: Slang for when a company plans to have an IPO of its stock.

-- IPO: Short for Initial Public Offering.
-An IPO is when a company sells stock in itself for the first time.
+- IPO: Short for Initial Public Offering; when a company sells its shares of stock for the first time.

-- Share: A share, or a single common stock, represents an investor’s ownership in a "share" of the profits, losses, and assets of a company.
-It is created when a business carves itself into pieces and sells them to investors in exchange for cash.
+- Share: A share, or a single common stock, represents one unit of an investor’s ownership in a share of the profits, losses, and assets of a company.
+A company creates shares when it carves itself into pieces and sells them to investors in exchange for cash.

-- Underwriter: The financial institution or investment bank that is doing all of the paperwork and orchestrating a company’s IPO.
+- Underwriter: The financial institution or investment bank that does all of the paperwork and orchestrates a company’s IPO.